-As of March 31, 2018, we had \$924.7 million of long-term secured debt, including capital lease obligations, comprised of the following: (i) the CIT Revolving Credit Facility (as defined below); (ii) the Spare Engine Facility (as defined below); (iii) the EDC 2015 Credit Facility (as defined below), the EDC January 2016 Credit Facility (as defined below) and the EDC June 2016 Credit Facility (as defined below) and together with the EDC 2015 Credit Facility and the EDC January 2016 Credit Facility, the "EDC Credit Facilities"); (iv) the MidFirst Credit Facility (as defined below) and (v) the Aircraft Notes (as defined below).
-This amount consisted of \$778.4 million in notes payable related to owned aircraft used in continuing operations, \$110.3 million of notes payable related to spare engines and engine kits, and \$25.7 million of our working capital line of credit.
+As of March 31, 2018, we had \$924.7 million of long-term secured debt, including capital lease obligations, comprised of the following: (i) the CIT Revolving Credit Facility; (ii) the Spare Engine Facility (as defined below); (iii) the EDC 2015 Credit Facility (as defined below), the EDC January 2016 Credit Facility (as defined below) and the EDC June 2016 Credit Facility (as defined below) (and, together with the EDC 2015 Credit Facility and the EDC January 2016 Credit Facility, the "EDC Credit Facilities"); (iv) the MidFirst Credit Facility (as defined below) and (v) the Aircraft Notes (as defined below).
+This amount consisted of \$778.4 million in notes payable related to owned aircraft used in continuing operations, \$110.3 million of notes payable related to spare engines and engine kits, \$25.7 million of our working capital line of credit and \$10.3 million of capital lease obligations.
 The obligations under these credit facilities are secured primarily by a first priority lien on certain engines, equipment, spare parts and related collateral, including engine warranties and proceeds of the foregoing, and the aircraft acquired with the proceeds of such indebtedness.
 As of March 31, 2018, we had \$17.6 million of long-term unsecured debt.

-Under (i) the CIT Revolving Credit Facility (as defined below), we are required to comply with a minimum consolidated interest and rental coverage ratio at the end of each fiscal quarter during the term of such credit facility, (ii) the EDC Credit Facilities, we are required to comply with a minimum fixed charge coverage ratio at the end of each fiscal quarter during the term of such credit facilities, and (iii) the Lease Agreement, dated as of September 23, 2005, between RASPRO and Mesa Airlines, we are required to comply with minimum current ratio and debt ratio covenants and a minimum available cash covenant until all amounts outstanding thereunder have been paid in full applicable credit facility and financing agreement) and, to the extent the applicable lenders so elect, an acceleration of our existing indebtedness following the expiration of any applicable cure periods, causing such debt to be immediately due and payable.
+Under (i) the CIT Revolving Credit Facility (as defined below), we are required to comply with a minimum consolidated interest and rental coverage ratio at the end of each fiscal quarter during the term of such credit facility, (ii) the EDC January 2016 Credit Facility, we are required to comply with a minimum fixed charge coverage ratio at the end of each fiscal quarter during the term of such credit facility, and (iii) the RASPRO Lease Facility (as defined below), we are required to comply with minimum current ratio and debt ratio covenants and a minimum available cash covenant until all amounts outstanding thereunder have been paid in full.

+Failure to comply with the terms of these credit facilities and financing arrangements and the ongoing financial and other covenants thereunder would result in an event of default (as defined in the applicable credit facility and financing agreement) and, to the extent the applicable lenders so elect, an acceleration of our existing indebtedness following the expiration of any applicable cure periods, causing such debt to be immediately due and payable.
 Acceleration of such indebtedness would also trigger cross-default clauses under our other indebtedness.
 It could also result in the termination of all commitments to extend further credit under our CIT Credit Facility.
 We currently do not have sufficient liquidity to repay all of our outstanding debt in full if such debt were accelerated.
 If we are unable to pay our debts as they come due, or obtain waivers for such payments, our secured lenders could foreclose on any of our assets securing such debt.
 These events could materially adversely affect our business, results of operations and financial condition.